wp-plugins/github-widget/readme.txt

 It's a simple widget that shows your [github](http://www.github.com) projects.
 It uses the javascript from [Dr. Nic](http://drnicwilliams.com/)

 == Description ==
 It's a simple widget that lists your projects on [github](http://www.github.com).
 It's got several configurable options such as username, theme, title et cetera.
+It tries to guess your username with the admin account of your wordpress instalallation.
+If it's wrong you can manually change that.
 The plugin makes use of the widget api, so it should integrate with your theme without any problems.

 == Installation ==